jasonjurotich/JJ-GAS/SET UP VIM.md

 If you want to have this command available in every terminal you must add the aliases to the .bashrc file.

+- vim .bashrc
+- Shift g (to go to end of file)
+- a (to edit)
+- copy aliases (put each alias on a new line)
+- :wq
+- source ~/.bashrc

 ## SET UP MOSH
 - ssh-keygen -t rsa  //in local linux